ChenYW68/ADCM/README.md

 - Other data files such as Simu_data.RData are used to test models, which were generated from a model with a nonseparable spatio-temporal covariance of the
 Gneiting class (Gneiting, 2002).

 We have developed an R package - [ADCM](https://github.com/ChenYW68/ADCM/tree/main/ADCMs/LoadPackages/) for this work.
-Using our `$\texttt{ADCM}$` package, these data files can be loaded by using the ``data'' function.
+Using our `ADCM` package, these data files can be loaded by using the ``data'' function.